yberrada/MongoDBAtlasDeveloperDay/README.md

    - Gain access to your dedicated cluster by clicking on <b>Atlas Cluster</b> in the top left corner.
    - The e-mail will be pre-populated.
 To login use the following password: "***AtlasW0rkshop!*** "

 >Great!
 By default, Atlas cluters are not reachable from the internet.
-Therefore, all the cluster have been pre-configured for both Network Security and User Authentication and Authorization.
-All clusters share the same credentials:
+Therefore, all the clusters have been pre-configured for both Network Security and User Authentication and Authorization.
+All clusters share the same credentials: <br />
-*username:* **adpadmin**
+*username:* **adpadmin** <br />
-*password:* **adpadminpass**
+*password:* **adpadminpass**<br />

-## Atlas Search
-### **Exercise 1**: Load Data in Atlas
+## Exercise 1 : Load Data in Atlas
 #### Explanation and How-to
-Within this repo folder, you will find a [`corpus.txt`](https://github.com/nickgogan/MongoDBAtlasDeveloperDay/blob/main/data/wikipedia_tiny.json) file containing the **History** section of ADP's page on wikipedia https://en.wikipedia.org/wiki/ADP_(company).
-You will now have to load the file in MongoDB.
+Within this repo folder, you will find a [`corpus.txt`](https://github.com/yberrada/MongoDBAtlasDeveloperDay/blob/main/corpus.txt) file containing the **History** section of ADP's page on wikipedia https://en.wikipedia.org/wiki/ADP_(company).This is the dataset that will be used throughout the Workshop

 #### Exercise
 ### Step 1 - Clone Github Repo
 We're going to start by setting up our project.
 Start by creating a folder for the workshop content.